Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes moving from a bad situation to an even worse one.
-The phrase is figurative and not related to actual frying pans or fires.
+The idiom is figurative and not related to actual frying pans or fires.

 Origin: